 HBC is nationally accredited at the undergraduate level (2007) and graduate level (2013) with the Commission on Accreditation of the Association for Biblical Higher Education (ABHE), the oldest Bible college accrediting agency specializing in biblical ministry formation and professional leadership education.
-ABHE is officially recognized by the U. S. Department of Education and the Council for Higher Education Accreditation (CHEA).
+ABHE is officially recognized by the Council for Higher Education Accreditation (CHEA).
 It is also one of the eight regional associations that make up the International Council for Evangelical Theological Education (ICETE), representing North America.